 From the start, Talking Heads never did things the way they were supposed to.
 So, why should their live album play by the usual rules?

-Their 1977 debut, Talking Heads: 77, wrapped art-rock in a New Wave bubble, and by the time the '80s rolled around they expanded into world-hopping funk that was as much about expanding the brain as it was about moving the feet.
+Their 1977 debut, Talking Heads: 77, wrapped art-rock in a New Wave bubble.
+By the time the '80s rolled around, they expanded into world-hopping funk that was as much about expanding the brain as it was about moving the feet.

 Thanks to MTV's seemingly hourly airings of "Burning Down the House" throughout 1983, their fifth album, Speaking in Tongues, reached No. 15 – the Talking Heads' highest-charting record.
 It gave the band some mainstream love to go along with all the critical adoration they'd been swimming in for more than half a decade.
 And it gave them the commercial clout to embark on their biggest and most ambitious tour.

-In addition to the core quartet of singer-guitarist David Byrne, drummer Chris Frantz, keyboardist Jerry Harrison and bassist Tina Weymouth, the Talking Heads were joined onstage by additional musicians, including P-Funk alum Bernie Worrell on keyboards, Alex Weir on guitar and Lynn Mabry on backing vocals – a move that not only made the songs bigger, but better.
+The core quartet of singer-guitarist David Byrne, drummer Chris Frantz, keyboardist Jerry Harrison and bassist Tina Weymouth was joined onstage by additional musicians, including P-Funk alum Bernie Worrell on keyboards, Alex Weir on guitar and Lynn Mabry on backing vocals – a move that not only made the songs bigger, but better.

 When they stopped at Hollywood's Pantages Theatre in December 1983 for a three-night run, future Oscar winner Jonathan Demme (The Silence of the Lambs, Philadelphia) was there with a camera crew to film the shows.